Associate vice-president (people and culture)

 • Senior-level human resources leadership experience, preferably within a similarly complex, unionized environment.

-• Demonstrated leadership experience in the context of culture renewal, organizational transformation, change management, and employee health and wellness and client services.
+• Demonstrated leadership experience in the context of culture renewal, organizational transformation, change management, and client services.

 • Experience in the areas of psychological safety, employee wellness and well-being, ergonomics, and environmental health and safety.